 These are forms of chargeback abuse.
 Regardless whether it's intentional or not, these chargeback scams carry consequences for everyone:

 It’s best for everyone if the cardholder directly contacts the merchant before filing a chargeback.
 The two parties may be able to collaboratively resolve the situation and avoid a dispute.
 This would be a “win-win” scenario for everyone: the cardholder could see faster resolution, while banks and merchants are spared the cost of the dispute process.

 We recommend that cardholders only turn to the bank as a last resort.
 They should always try to resolve concerns through the merchant first if possible.
 For merchants, we strongly encourage adherence to customer service best practices to ensure every customer walks away satisfied.

-Q: How does a credit card company investigate fraud?
+Q: How do credit card companies investigate fraud?